MappingLope/LOPE_NER/README.md

 ## ***Training - Fine-tuning***
 The scripts we used for the fine-tuning of our model can be found [here](https://github.com/MappingLope/LOPE_NER/tree/main/codes).

-The default Spanish NER model of Flair has been [tested](https://github.com/MappingLope/LOPE_NER/blob/main/codes/NER_TEST.py) on 10 [random texts](https://github.com/MappingLope/LOPE_NER/tree/main/corpus/corpus_test).
-We then fine-tuned several models.
+The default Spanish NER model of Flair has been tested on 10 [random texts](https://github.com/MappingLope/LOPE_NER/tree/main/corpus/corpus_test).
+We then fine-tuned several open source models.
 The detailed results can be found [here](https://github.com/MappingLope/LOPE_NER/tree/main/results/).

 1. The[bert-spanish-cased-finetuned-ner](https://huggingface.co/mrm8488/bert-spanish-cased-finetuned-ner) model (developped by Manuel Romero):